ECCC-MSC/open-data/canada.ca_upcoming/msc-data/obs_station/readme_obs_insitu_xmldatamart_en.md

 ### Stations

-For each station, the following information is provided:
+For each station, the following information is provided :
 * Station name
 * Latitude (decimal degree)
 * Longitude (decimal (degree)